yuan2021-cop/springboot_test-1/README.md

 About
 =====

-The simplest Web Application with Spring Boot
+The simplest Web Application to Post Message to file and to store the history of already posted messages

 Requirement
 ============